-Only team members may conduct research on the subject company for the purposes of the UNIVERSITY OF TULSA INVESTMENT PORTFOLIO CHALLENGE.
+Only team members may conduct research for the purposes of The University of Tulsa Investment Portfolio Challenge.
 Teams may use only publicly available information in conducting their research3.

 - a.
 Teams may use a Business Contact, and/or Faculty Advisor as resources but may not enlist the help of any Industry Representatives involved with this competition.
 They may consult industry experts and representatives at publicly held companies to gain insight into publicly available information to inform the teams' recommendations. - b.
-The presentations should be prepared from the perspective of an independent research analyst. - c.
-Teams can read existing research on industries and their recommended companies, but all analysis should be their own.
+The presentations should be prepared from the perspective of an independent financial advisor or research analyst. - c.
+Teams can read existing research on industries, recommended companies, and portfolio theory, but all analysis should be their own.
 Specifically, do not copy analysis (i.e., plagiarize) from another source.
-Teams need to properly cite sourced information into their presentations.
+Teams need to properly cite sourced information in their presentations.